 What skaters inspire you the most?

-At the small town skatepark in Cambodia there was this 10 year old girl catching air and doing 180’s off ramps in this pair of rec skates that were so old and beat up they had rags for laces.
+At the small town skatepark in Cambodia there was this 10 year old girl catching air.
+She was doing 180’s off ramps in this pair of rec skates.
+They were so old and beat up they had rags for laces.
 She had this fierce determination and competitiveness; she was in her own world when she skated.
 Skaters like her are the reason I’m trying to grow the sport.
 It’s part of my dream to start a program to sponsor kids like her.

 Do you plan on skating any marathons or events this year?

 Unfortunately not this year.
 I want to focus on getting the shop up and running and I want to make sure I have time to train properly.
 Potentially I would love to do to A2A or the Le Mans 24 hr Roller.